+On 1 June 1993, the second instantiation of the Cowgirl Hall of Fame opened its doors, this one in a hundred-year-old building in the historic Guadalupe district of Santa Fe.
 Known today solely as Cowgirl BBQ, this quaint restaurant celebrates Cowgirls thematically and attitudinally.
 A portrait library is replete with photographs of National Cowgirl Hall of Fame honorees while the walls feature memorabilia which celebrates the Great American west and the cowgirl.
 The female wait staff is nattily attired in tight-fitting jeans and western accoutrements such as bandanas and high-crowned, wide-brimmed straw hats.
-In an episode of $40 A Day ona the Food Network, Rachael Ray called it “Girl Power.”
+In a 2004 episode of $40 A Day on the Food Network, Rachael Ray called it “Girl Power.”

-If you want to catch the nightly musical entertainment, the outdoor patio, weather permitted, is your best bet, but whether you dine indoors or out, you’re bound to catch some of the “City Different’s” different characters.
-Cowgirl’s is one of the city’s best “people watching” restaurants, a milieu in which office attire, grunge clothing, skiing ensemble and western regalia seem equally in fashion.
+If you want to catch the nightly musical entertainment or dine with your four-legged fur children, the dog-friendly outdoor patio, weather permitted, is your best bet, but whether you dine indoors or out, you’re bound to catch some of the “City Different’s” different characters.
+Cowgirl’s is one of the city’s best people watching restaurants, a milieu in which office attire, grunge clothing, skiing ensemble and western regalia seem equally in fashion.
+In many ways, the Cowgirl is the antithesis of the stereotype that Santa Fe’s restaurants are uppity and stuffy.
+You couldn’t get any more down-to-earth than the Cowgirl.

-We’ve actually enjoyed the BBQ beef on a bun much more than we have the platter.
-This sandwich features shredded smoked beef brisket marinated in the aforementioned sassy sauce, but not quite so liberally applied.
-It’s one of the better barbecue sandwiches we’ve enjoyed in Santa Fe, but hardly the most incendiary.
-That honor would go to a pulled pork BBQ sandwich simmered in a spicy Salsa Diablo BBQ sauce made with incendiary habanero peppers and piled into a Kaiser roll.
+Perhaps the most incendiary barbecue in the city honors would go to a pulled pork BBQ sandwich simmered in a spicy Salsa Diablo BBQ sauce made with incendiary habanero peppers and piled into a Kaiser roll.
 In an episode of the Food Network’s “Heat Seekers” program, hosts Aaron Sanchez and Roger Mooking tested their masochistic mettle by sampling some of the city’s most piquant plates.
 The pulled pork BBQ sandwich proved too much for the celebrity chef stars.
 Fire-eating New Mexicans will fare better with this salsa.

 Cowgirl’s menu has something for everyone including several excellent starters.
-The nachos are inventive and delicious–with generous dollops of sour cream, guacamole and salsa, two kinds of melted cheese (a white Mexican queso and an American longhorn) and black olives atop blue- and yellow-corn tortilla chips.
+The Five Pepper Nachos with Salsa Diablo are inventive and delicious–tortilla chips topped with black beans, Jack and Cheddar cheese, red onions, guacamole, pickled jalapeños, black olives, sour cream, and Cowgirl’s extra spicy Salsa Diablo.
 You can also ask for shredded barbecue beef as a topper to this mountainous mélange, which in February, 2006 was named by the Wall Street Journal as among the fifteen best nachos in America.
-El Pinto’s in Albuquerque was the only other New Mexico restaurant on this exclusive list.
+El Pinto in Albuquerque was the only other New Mexico restaurant on this exclusive list.
 In 2015, the Food Network’s “Best…Ever” program accorded “best barbecue nachos ever!” honors to these nachos.

 Another excellent starter is the cabeza de ajo, two heads of roasted garlic planted beside an island of melted jack cheese with tomatillo salsa and toasted baguettes.
 Extricating the garlic cloves from the steaming hot garlic head is a chore, but the results are quite good.
 Top a toasted baguette with a dollop of cheese, a sweet garlic clove or two and some of the tangy tomatillo and you’ve got three potent flavors competing for your rapt attention.
 Add a little of the Salsa Diablo to kick it up a notch or ten.

-In commemoration of its 20th anniversary, Cowgirl BBQ created a green chile cheeseburger which by its very name implies (according to Wikipedia) “the largest or most significant example of a class, which completely overshadows all other cases in the class.”
-Called “The Mother of all Green Chile Cheeseburgers,” it’s a pricy behemoth just north of ten dollars.
-The burger is crafted from a “top secret” blend of black Angus, antibiotic and hormone-free, grass-fed, grain-finished, custom-ground beef, locally raised buffalo and applewood smoked bacon grilled to your exacting specifications and served in a pretzel bun with melted brie, chopped green chile, a slice of heirloom tomato and a drizzle of truffle oil.
+26 June 2020: In commemoration of its 20th anniversary, Cowgirl BBQ created a green chile cheeseburger which by its very name implies (according to Wikipedia) “the largest or most significant example of a class, which completely overshadows all other cases in the class.”
+Called “The Mother of all Green Chile Cheeseburgers,” it’s a pricey behemoth at fifteen dollars.
+The burger is crafted from a “top secret” blend of black Angus, antibiotic and hormone-free, grass-fed, grain-finished, custom-ground beef, locally raised buffalo and applewood smoked bacon grilled to your exacting specifications and served in a Cheddar-green chile bun with melted brie, chopped green chile and a slice of heirloom tomato.
 Just ask for “Mother!”

-Red, orange and yellow flames denote items–such as chiles and the jerk sauce–on the menu which are spicy…or at least they are for tourists.
+26 June 2020: Red, orange and yellow flame icons denote menu items–such as chiles and the jerk sauce–which are spicy…or at least they are for tourists.
 For New Mexicans, those items are pleasantly piquant plus–hot enough to get our attention, but not so piquant that they water our eyes.
 One of the most surprising entrees on Cowgirl’s spicy-hot scale is the Jerk Chicken Platter, two char-grilled chicken breasts marinated in a spicy-hot Jamaican Jerk BBQ sauce and served with rice and beans (the accommodating wait staff may allow substitutions such as a loaded (chives, shredded cheese, sour cream, butter and salsa) baked potato.

 The chicken breasts are thin, but perfectly char-grilled with lovely grill stripes running vertically.
-My Chicago born-and-bred Kim isn’t quite as enamored of esophagus eating spices and heat, so she asks for the jerk sauce on the side (which leaves plenty of side for me to use as a dip for everything else I can get my hands on).
-Jerk, by the way doesn’t refer to an obnoxious person or member of Congress, but is a derivative of “jerky,” a preserved meat.
-The sauce includes a melding of flavorful and piquant spices including Scotch bonnet peppers (among the most piquant in the world), allspice, cinnamon, nutmeg and more.
+My Chicago born-and-bred Kim isn’t quite as enamored of esophagus-eating spices and heat as her volcano-eating husband is, so she asks for the jerk sauce on the side (which leaves plenty of side for me to use as a dip for everything else I can get my hands on).
+Jerk, by the way doesn’t refer to an obnoxious person or member of Congress, but is a term for the seasonings traditionally used in the curing process of chicken and beef in Jamaica The sauce includes a melding of flavorful and piquant spices including Scotch bonnet peppers (among the most piquant in the world), allspice, cinnamon, nutmeg and more.
 The sauce has a spicy kick with an offset of sweetness.
 This is a very good rendition of Jerk Chicken.

 312 South Guadalupe